• Home

 Step 4:

-For the slide-out rack, it is attached to the van’s floor, and this part of the drawer is at fixed space.
-Secure them with corner braces at every couple of inches to transfer the load from the tray to the van.
+The slide-out rack is attached to the van’s floor; this part of the drawer is a fixed space.
+Secure them with corner braces every couple of inches to transfer the load from the tray to the van.

 Step 5:

-Attach the slides to the tray then place the tray on the floor with 3/8” plywood sheet (or piece of wood that is 3/8”) underneath.
-By having the wood underneath you have a gap between the tray and the van’s floor to ensure no rubbing while sliding the rack in and out.
+Attach the slides to the tray, then place the tray on the floor with a three-eighths” plywood sheet (or piece of wood that is three-eighths”) underneath.
+By having the wood beneath, you have a gap between the tray and the van’s floor to ensure no rubbing while sliding the rack in and out.
 Screw in the structure to the slides and then secure it to the floor.

-Did you find this build useful?
-Would you want to try something like this in your own van one day?
-Let us know in the comment section down below and any ideas you have for your van bed build.
+Did you find this helpful building?
+Would you want to try something like this in your van one day?
+Let us know in the comment section below if you have any ideas for your van bed build.

 Need the tools from this video?
-Get them all at acmetools.com and follow acmetools.com/blog for the latest tool news and other fun builds like this.
+Get them all at AcmeTools.com and follow our Acme Tools Blog for the latest tool news and other fun builds like this.

 Leave a Reply